Guido Karp: Biography

 Between 2001 and 2009, there was a collaboration between Guido Karp and the director and light artist Gert Hof, whose worldwide mega-events Karp photographed.
 Recordings of him appeared in the two Gert Hof photo books "Obsessions" (2003) and "Leasing the Sky" (2006).

 Since 2002, Guido Karp has been the lead photographer of the internationally most successful before-and-after show "Princess for one day" (P41D) and is a regular tutorial guest at the photo fair "Photokina", which was the world market leader at the time but has since been discontinued.
 Karp continues his audience-oriented performances as part of national and international workshop series.

 On Dec 28, 2004, Guido Karp married his second (and current) wife, Nicole, born Iwwerks.

 Since 2006, Karp has been involved in the project he initiated, "Photography instead of violence in schools."

 In 2018, Karp suffered a second stroke, which limited him physically for a time.
 However, by the time Photokina took place in May, he had already recovered so well that he could fully fulfill his duties as host of the main stage.
 Extensive photographic tour accompaniment followed, e.g., Mark Knopfler and Alphaville, mainly in the USA.

 On 14 March 2020, Karp's business reached a standstill due to the COVID lockdown in Germany.
 After a break and reorientation, Karp focused on #karpademy – a scholarship in which Karp supported ten state-sponsored photographers for one year, photographically and as a commercial mentor.

 In 2020, Karp toured Germany with the #kuenstlerhelfen charity project and – due to COVID-19 travel restrictions – mainly photographed German artists such as The Scorpions, Thomas Anders and Thomas D. The autographed exhibits are to be sold to benefit those "forgotten" by the system – roadies, vendors, and caterers of the Artist Tour family.
 The aim was to collect money for the needy.

-On Feb 29, 2024, the Royal Mail released an eight-piece commemorative stamp set to honor the life and work of the late Maurice Gibb CBE of The Bee Gees www.iompost.com/MauriceGibb.
-As always with Royal Mail stamps, the images were personally approved by King Charles III.
-All eight images were photographed by Guido Karp, a first in Royal Mail's history.
+On Feb 29, 2024, the Isle of Man Post Office released an eight-piece commemorative stamp set to honor the life and work of the late Maurice Gibb CBE of The Bee Gees www.iompost.com/MauriceGibb.
+As always with Isle of Man Post Office stamps, the images were personally approved by King Charles III.
+All eight images were photographed by Guido Karp.